2012 attacks on Israeli diplomats

 The 2012 attacks on Israeli diplomats occurred on 13 February 2012 after a bomb explosion on an Israeli diplomatic car in New Delhi, India, wounding one embassy staff member, a local employee and two passers-by.
 Another bomb planted in a car in Tbilisi, Georgia failed to explode and was defused by Georgian police.

 Background

-Over the past several months, there has been an escalating war of words between Israel and Iran.
+In the preceding months there had been an escalating war of words between Israel and Iran.
 On 12 February 2012, the Iranian foreign ministry summoned the Azeri ambassador to complain against a report in The Times that Mossad had used Azerbaijan as a base for covert operations against Iran.

 Incidents

+Azerbaijan

+On 25 January 2012, Azerbaijani authorities detained three individuals who they suspected of plotting to attack the country's Israeli ambassador, Michael Lotem.
+The alleged plotters were identified as being connected to an Iranian citizen who had ties to Iranian intelligence.
+The President of Israel Shimon Peres thanked Azerbaijan's President Ilham Aliyev for thwarting the operation.

 India

 A motorcyclist attached a sticky bomb to the car of the wife of the Israeli defence attache to India while she was on her way to pick up her children from school.
 The woman, Tal Yehoshua Koren, sustained moderate injuries that required surgery to remove shrapnel while her driver and two bystanders suffered minor injuries.

 An Indian journalist, Syed Mohammad Ahmed Kazmi, was charge-sheeted in the case.
 His judicial custody was extended until 9 August 2012, the day slated by the court to consider to take cognizance of the charge sheet.